runwayml/learn/docs/how-to/network.md

 ?> This document assumes the reader is comfortable with basic scripting and computer networking concepts.

-In addition to interacting with models via the Runway App's UI, all Runway Models can also be controlled and manipulated with over the network.
-This is useful for getting data in and out of Runway, integrating Runway Models with other tools and workflows, or providing programmatic control of models through scripting.
-Each Runway Model exposes itself using three network ports on `localhost`: An **HTTP** port, a **Socket.IO** port, and a **OSC** port.
+In addition to interacting with models via RunwayML's user interaface (UI), all RunwayML models can be controlled and manipulated with over the network.
+This is useful for getting data in and out of RunwayML, integrating RunwayML models with other tools and workflows, or providing programmatic control of models through scripting.
+Each RunwayML model exposes itself using three network ports on `localhost`: An **HTTP** port, a **Socket.IO** port, and a **OSC** port.
 All three servers are available for the duration of the time that the model is running.
-We've included support for these transport protocols to allow flexibility and convenience around how users interact with models; You are free to use any of these protocols as they all expose the same data and control capabilities.
+We've included support for these transport protocols to allow flexibility and convenience around how users interact with models.
+You are free to use any of these protocols as they all expose the same data and control capabilities.

 ## The Network UI Panel